-ASML's net periodic pension cost for this multi-employer plan for any fiscal period is the amount of the required contribution for that period.
+ASML has been informed that its yearly contribution will not change significantly in the foreseeable future.
 However, a contingent liability may arise from, for example, possible actuarial losses relating to other participating entities because each entity that participates in a multi-employer plan shares in the actuarial risks of every other participating entity or any responsibility under the terms of a plan to finance any shortfall in the plan if other entities cease to participate.
+The plan thus exposes the participating entities to actuarial risks associated with current and former employees of other entities with the result that no consistent and reliable basis for allocating the pension obligation, plan assets and cost to individual entities participating in the plan exists.